Shikaripura Ranganatha Rao: Indus script decipherment

 In a 2002 interview with The Hindu, Rao asserted his faith in his decipherment, saying that "Recently we have confirmed that it is definitely an Indo-Aryan language and deciphered.
 Prof. W. W. De Grummond of Florida State University has written in his article that I have already deciphered it."

 Identification of Dwarka

 At Kushasthali (Bet Dwarka), a strip of sand and stone situated 30 km north of town of Dwarka, Rao and his team found a wall (560 metres long) visible on the shore itself.
-Dating of pottery found here gave a date of 1528 BCE based on thermoluminescence dating Further unearthed was a seal.
-Rao asserted the three-holed triangular stone anchors found in large numbers in Dwarka waters suggested a continuity in evolution of the anchors in Lothal and Mohenjodaro, which had a single hole, and that the Dwarka anchors of late Harappan phase are a couple of centuries older than the identical anchors of late Bronze Age used in Cyprus and Syria.
-However, later on the NIO dated the stone anchors to be of fourteenth century of Common Era.
-It also stated that similar such anchors have been found in other old ports of India.
+Dating of pottery found here gave a date of 1528 BCE based on thermoluminescence dating.

+Rao asserts that the unearthed remains at Dwarka were the historical city that was home to Krishna, believed to be the eighth Avatar of Vishnu.